Smooth, non-thorny artichokes are a farmer favorite

 - Cool, Warm

 They grow best in the mild, damp, maritime climate of coastal California.
-The plants won't survive in cold winters, so in Northern areas they must be grown as annuals.
+The plants won't survive in cold winters, so in northern areas they must either be grown as annuals or protected over the winter.
 They need full sun.

 - Outdoor Growing Temp